 Within these phases, other process and decision points occur.
 The following illustration shows a flow diagram of the POAP process.

-switch for the first time, it loads the software image that is installed at
+When you power-up a switch for the first time, it loads the

-manufacturing and tries to find a configuration file from which to boot.
-When a
+software image installed at manufacturing and tries to find a configuration file from which to

-configuration file is not found, POAP mode starts.
+boot.
+When no configuration file is found, POAP mode starts.

-option to identify itself to the DHCP server.
-The DHCP server can use this
+itself to the DHCP server.
+The DHCP server can use this identifier

-identifier to send information, such as the IP address and script filename,
+to send information, such as the IP address and script file name,

 back to the DHCP client.